BrandonAPacheco/ProbabilityAndAppliedStats/README.md

 Docs_Screenshots contain pdf files that have screenshots of my programs running.

-The documentation for StatsLibrary is available in the Docs_StatsLibrary in pdf format.
+The documentation for StatsLibrary is available in the Docs_StatsLibrary folder in pdf format.

 The documentation for DoorGame is available in the Docs_DoorGame folder in pdf format.